TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 squeue -u $USER
 ```

->[!Tip] Start an interactive job using tmux to keep the session alive.
+>[!Important] Start an interactive job using tmux to keep the session alive.
 ```bash
 tmux new -s INTERACTIVE
 ```